Local Energy. Collective Power.

 Our Impact

-In 2022, we worked with low-income, Black, Indigenous and people of color-led organizations to develop and complete clean energy projects.
-We supported rural entities to apply for federal clean energy grants, partnered with Tribal nations on energy planning and projects, and advised local governments on how to equitably transition homes toward using clean energy.
+In 2025, we supported rural entities to apply for clean energy grants, partnered with Tribal Nations on energy planning and projects, and advised local governments on how to equitably transition homes toward using clean energy.

 Stay Informed